 Be wary of mutual funds with high turnover rates or those which cannot keep professional managers on staff.

-Most investors choose to invest in a mutual fund as a vehicle towards retirement.
+Most investors choose to invest in a mutual fund as a vehicle toward retirement.
 It’s important to consider a fund’s long-term performance before you invest.

 When researching mutual fund charts, try to look at trends over a period of 10 to 20 years instead of days or weeks.
 The best funds are able to minimize loss during periods of negative market movement and maximize profits when the economy is thriving.